 1. use public transport to get from A to B

-Let's start with the most obvious green benefit of city life!
+Let's start with the most obvious, green advantage of city life!
 If you literally switch from your car to public transport for your daily commute to work or to visit friends and events in the future, you'll make a gigantic difference with a relatively small change.
-Among other things, you reduce your CO2 emissions, reduce traffic congestion, improve air quality and create more space in the cramped city.

 So whenever possible, use Trains, buses, the streetcar or suburban and subway trains.
-They make it possible to transport large numbers of people in a compressed and resource-saving way, so that fewer cars are on the road and Further space for new ideas for sustainable urban development are created.
+They make it possible to transport large numbers of people in a compressed and resource-saving manner, so that fewer cars are on the road and Further space for new ideas for sustainable urban development are created.

 As a rule, switching to public transport is not only more sustainable, but also much more relaxed and cheaper.
 With the 49 euro ticket (monthly ticket) or other offers of the local public transport companies you are (also compared to the car) pretty cheap on the road.
 The latter not only incurs costs for fuel and electricity, but also for parking tickets, insurance and taxes.